elchic00/CrimeInQueens/index.md

 <h3>You can use the folium map while viewing the histogram to see where each precinct is on the map.
 This way you can find the precinct covering your neighborhood.</h3>
 <iframe src="map.html" height="500" width="500"></iframe>

-### This will show you the total # of crime's for each category in Queens NYC YTD.
 ![Total crime in queens this year](yearToDateQueens.png)

-### This will show you the trend of crime in Queens NYC over the last five years.
 ![Total historical crime](historicCrime.png)

 ### You can use the table below to see which precincts and types of crime have increased since March of 2020 (Post Covid-19 shut-down)